-Through the program, patients diagnosed with breast, upper gastrointestinal and colon cancer will have access to a personal professional health coach and a smart phone app, which they can use to track symptoms.
+Through the Cancer Coach Program, patients diagnosed with cancer will have access to a dedicated health coach, digital resources and a smart phone app, which they can use to track symptoms.

-People facing cancer can access a CancerAid coach – someone who is a healthcare professional that has experience providing care to patients with cancer.
+People facing cancer can access a Health Coach as part of the program – a trained professional that has experience providing care to patients with cancer.

-The coach can support patients virtually to help them understand more about the diagnosis and what steps they can take to improve recovery.
+The coach can support patients virtually to help them understand more about their diagnosis and steps they can make to take control over their health outcomes and improve recovery.

 They do not provide medical advice but aim to complement a patient’s medical team by helping to guide them through treatment and assist them in reaching their health goals.